 The Age of the Property

-Here’s a simple rule of thumb: if your wiring hasn’t been checked in over 10 years, or the house was built before the mid-1980s and has never been updated, it’s highly likely to need a rewire.
+Here’s a simple rule of thumb: if your wiring hasn’t been checked in over 10 years, or the house was built before the mid-1980s and has never been updated, it’s highly likely to need work.

 Electrical standards have changed dramatically over the decades.
 What was acceptable in 1970 simply doesn’t meet today’s safety regulations.